 - Designing AI for Human Partnership

-- Award: Each Microsoft scholarship consists of an annual bursary up to a maximum of three years or a maximum of four years for an EPSRC CASE award.
+- Scholarship Award: Each Microsoft scholarship consists of an annual bursary up to a maximum of three years or a maximum of four years for an EPSRC CASE award.
 The monetary value of the award varies by country to reflect local differences in costs and overheads.
 Payment is made directly to the institution.
-The amount of The grant is the maximum amount Microsoft Research pays to the institution.
+The amount of the scholarship is the maximum amount Microsoft Research pays to the institution.
 In addition, every Scholar receives a fixed hardware allowance and conference allowance.

-- By applying, the PI and university or research institute is willing to accept the PhD Term Sheet as the basis for the opportunity .
+- By applying, the PI and university or research institute is willing to accept the PhD Term Sheet as the basis for the scholarship.

 - Microsoft has a pool of CASE awards that may apply.
 In these circumstances, EPSRC Term Sheet will apply.

-- Number of Awards: The Microsoft Research PhD programme in EMEA (Europe, Middle East, Africa) was launched in 2004 and has so far supported more than 200 PhD students from more than 18 countries and 51 institutions.
+- Number of Scholarships: The Microsoft Research PhD Scholarship Programme in EMEA (Europe, Middle East, Africa) was launched in 2004 and has so far supported more than 200 PhD students from more than 18 countries and 51 institutions.

 - Nationality: Applications from institutions in Europe, the Middle East, and Africa

-- The award can be taken in Europe, the Middle East, and Africa
+- Scholarship can be taken in Europe, the Middle East, and Africa

-- Eligible Countries: Applications from institutions in Europe, the Middle East, and Africa can apply for these endowments.
+- Eligible Countries: Applications from institutions in Europe, the Middle East, and Africa can apply for these scholarships.